Q: Am I qualified to vote in the school budget and board of education vote?

 A: The tax levy limit is the highest allowable tax levy (before exemptions) that a school district can propose as part of its annual budget.
 When staying at or below the tax levy limit, budget proposals can be approved by a simple majority of voters (50 percent + 1).
-Any proposed tax levy amount above this limit would require budget approval by a supermajority (60 percent or more) of voters.
+Any proposed tax levy amount above this limit would require budget approval by a super majority (60 percent or more) of voters.
 The tax levy limit sets a threshold requiring districts to obtain a higher level of community support for a proposed tax levy above a certain amount.
-This year’s tax levy limit for Pine Bush was a whole percentage point higher

-The final tax rates for 2020-21 cannot be determined until the summer when final assessments and equalization rates are available.
+The final tax rates cannot be determined until the summer when final assessments and equalization rates are available.

 Q: What happens if the budget is defeated?

 A: Under New York state law, if the school budget is defeated, the board of education typically has two options: put the same or a modified budget up for another vote, or immediately adopt a contingent budget.